Posts

 Large fans and mill drives are major consumers of electrical energy.

-Mills – in the case of ball mills, optimization of the mill charge and upkeep of the mill internals will minimize power consumption.
-As for vertical roller mills, the inspection of mill internals and separator, and adjustments in the operation will bring about improvements, both in energy consumption and production increase.
+• Mills: in the case of ball mills, optimization of the mill charge and upkeep of the mill internals will minimize power consumption.
+As for vertical roller mills, the inspection of mill internals and separator and adjustments in the operation will bring about improvements in energy consumption and production increase.

 Clinker quality related issues are addressed by evaluating the chemistry and operational parameters.

-The inadequacy of emission management systems generally found in older plants do not meet current emission regulations.
+The inadequacy of emission management systems generally found in older plants does not meet current emission regulations.
 PEC Consulting can analyze emission levels and provide solutions to improve emission management.

-PEC Consulting Group has experienced staff to undertake Plant Process Audits and provide ongoing technical assistance to cement plants to improve operational performance.
+The expert staff at PEC Consulting Group has the capability to undertake Plant Process Audits and provide ongoing technical assistance to cement plants to improve operational performance.
 The scope of work generally includes:

 • Submission of a report providing observations and recommendations, including economic analysis to establish the cost/benefit ratios.

-• Develop with the Plant Management an implementation program.
+• Develop an implementation program with the Plant Management.

 • Work with Operating personnel through periodic goal-setting and audits until the prescribed performance goals are achieved.